Siemens-Healthineers/K2s/docs/op-manual/upgrading-k2s.md

     After Upgrade:  4GB dynamic memory (min: 2GB, max: 8GB) ✓ Preserved
     ```

-    **Note:** Starting from version 1.7.1, new installations with dynamic memory automatically start with minimum memory for optimal resource efficiency.
-However, **existing installations keep their current settings during upgrade** - no automatic changes are made to startup memory.

-    To change memory configuration during upgrade (e.g., from static to dynamic memory, or to adjust startup memory), provide a config file with `-c`.
-See [Installing Using Config Files](installing-k2s.md#installing-using-config-files) for dynamic memory configuration details.

 ### What the Command Does
 Internally the following high‑level steps are performed: